Political parties and political designations in Massachusetts: Enrolled and unenrolled voters

 In Massachusetts, registered voters may choose to (1) enroll in a political party; (2) enroll with a political designation; or (3) choose to be an unenrolled voter (i.e., an independent).

 Voters may change their enrollment status with their election official, with a deadline ten days before an election.

 All registered voters may vote in general elections.
 Massachusetts voters enrolled in a particular party may vote only in that party's primary, and cannot cross-over to vote in another party's primary, but "unenrolled" voters may cast a primary ballot for any one of the parties.
 Political designations are treated as "unenrolled" voters for primary purposes, and so they too may choose to vote in one of the party primaries.

 Under Massachusetts law, a political designation is created when fifty registered Massachusetts voters "file a form with the Secretary of the Commonwealth requesting that they, or any other voters, may change their registration to such designation."
 These non-party political designations may field candidates for statewide office, if they petition with a sufficient number of signatures (10,000).

 The various political designations have generally small membership, although they have attracted some media attention.

 List of current parties and designations

-As of 2023, the Secretary of the Commonwealth listed three officially recognized political parties and 30 officially recognized political designations in Massachusetts.
+As of 2026, the Secretary of the Commonwealth listed two officially recognized political parties and 32 officially recognized political designations in Massachusetts.